Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 yag = yagmail.SMTP('from@email.com', 'password')
 ```

+You need to create a new App Password for the `from@email.com` account using [these instructions](https://support.google.com/accounts/answer/185833).
+It's not too hard.
+I created an App Password for maxdicksize@gmail.com, i.e. `from@email.com` became `maxdicksize@gmail.com`.
+You may want to reuse maxdicksize@gmail.com for this purpose.
+After you create the App Password, you insert it in configuration.py where `password` is now.

 If you want email functionality to work then install `yagmail` with `pip3 install yagmail[all]`.
-Then follow [yagmail README](https://github.com/kootenpv/yagmail) to provide your email password to your keychain so
-the code can use it.
+The [yagmail README](https://github.com/kootenpv/yagmail) may help if you get stuck with emails.

 Then just run the program.
 You can either execute,
-`python3 find_submissions` to search for all the search terms, and do whatever else `configuration.py` says to do
+`python3 email_posts` to search the subreddits for all search parameters at the top of the file and then email them to you.
-or
-`python3 unsave` to unsave all the saved submissions on your account

 ## How I use this